+- 5.1.
 When a disclosure of abuse or an allegation against a member of staff or volunteer has been made, no matter how low level, our school must have a record of this.
 These records are maintained in a way that is confidential and secure, in accordance with our Record Keeping Policy and Data Protection Legislation.

-Records should include:

-- a clear and comprehensive summary of the concern - a clear, detailed and robust chronology must be maintained - details of how the concern was followed up and resolved - a note of any action taken, decisions reached and the outcome.
+Although we recognise safeguarding holds a higher priority than GDPR. - 5.2.
+Records should include: - a clear and comprehensive summary of the concern - a clear, detailed and robust chronology must be maintained - details of how the concern was followed up and resolved - a note of any action taken, decisions reached and the outcome. - 5.3.
 There is a statutory requirement for our school to pass any child protection records to the pupil's next school.
 This must take place within 5 days of the 1st day of term or within 5 days of an in-year transfer.
 There must be an auditable system in place to evidence this has taken place.
 Safeguarding records will be sent separately from the general files using a secure method.
-No records should be maintained within the school once the files have been transferred.
+No records should be maintained within the school once the files have been transferred. - 5.4.
 The last statutory school maintains child protection files until a pupil reaches the age of 25 years, therefore if the transfer school is unknown, or a pupil is going to be electively home educated, any child protection files will remain at our school in a secure location.
-Child protection files will only be destroyed when the pupil reaches their 25th birthday.
+Child protection files will only be destroyed when the pupil reaches their 25th birthday. - 5.5.
 We have a robust system for reviewing our archived information held.
 Our files are stored and disposed of in line with GDPR protocols, local and national retention policies.

-We record low level concerns regarding staff, governors and volunteers and review them regularly to look for patterns, escalation or increase in frequency of concerns and take appropriate action as required.

-6. Alternative Provision
+6. Alternative provision

-When a child is accessing an alternative provision, the school remains responsible for the safeguarding of that child.
-It will ensure that the provision has secure and robust safeguarding arrangements in place and meets the needs of the child.
-A member of staff, from school, will regularly visit the provision and meet with the child to hear their voice and ensure regular attendance.
+When a child is accessing an alternative provision, the school will ensure that the provision has secure and robust safeguarding arrangements in place.
+A member of staff, from school, will regularly visit the provision and meet with the child to hear their lived experience.